-Academic Curriculum Vitae (CV) Examples
+Academic Curriculum Vitae (CV) Example and Writing Tips

 A curriculum vitae (CV) written for academia should highlight research and teaching experience, publications, grants and fellowships, professional associations and licenses, awards, and any other details in your experience that show you’re the best candidate for a faculty or research position advertised by a college or university.